NASA-Planetary-Science/sbpy/docs/sbpy/activity.rst

 Which is within a few percent of 6160 cm computed by A'Hearn et al..
 The difference is likely due to the assumed solar flux density in the bandpass.

-The `Afrho` class can also be converted to a flux density, and the original value is recovered.
+The `Afrho` class may be converted to a flux density, and the original value is recovered.

   >>> f = afrho.fluxd(wave, aper, eph=eph, S=Slam).to('erg/(s cm2 AA)')
   >>> print('''     F_λ = {}